 Filter 1 is termed as incisive neutral with a white color pattern.
 The second filter is labeled as incisive neutral with a high-frequency roll-off and denoted with a solid green color.
 The third filter is basically a coloration or warm with an amber or orange orb color scheme.
 The final filter is warm again but with a high-frequency roll-off.

 The crossfeed functionality has been retained on the Hugo 2 but now it is much simpler to understand and use with the orb control system.
 Essentially the crossfeed functionality duplicates the effect of listening to speakers and generally tweaks both the depth and level of instrumental separation to mimic speaker presentations within a headphone.

 You have 4 options as before ranging from a function off to min, medium and maximum levels and all can be accessed in a linear order.
 Some headphones will respond better to it than others with the HD800 in particular to have a noticeable change-up.

 Finally, a remote control for the Hugo 2.
 In many ways, it sets the tone for the primary purpose of the Hugo 2 as essentially a desktop device but even so the inclusion of the remote control makes life so much easier.
 It is nothing fancy but it has everything you need at your fingertips with a decent range and supplied AAA batteries so start using it right away.

 Controls include power off but not power on sadly.
 It also includes the ability to switch between digital outputs, access Bluetooth, volume controls and mute as well as digital filters and X-PHD.
 You can also dim all the lights to your desired setting with a dim switch.

-Sadly no option for line out or analog which still has to be done at power up in combination with the X-PHD button for RMS line level output.
-My presumption here is the lack of remote control option is a safety feature as volume will go very high if you pressed a line-out button.
+Sadly no option for line out or analog which still has to be done at power-up in combination with the X-PHD button for RMS line-level output.
+My presumption here is the lack of remote control option is a safety feature as the volume will go very high if you pressed a line-out button.